Knee Replacement Surgery: Recovery, 22

 Loading

 Well, I have a whole new set of exercises, most of which come with a pain factor increase, but nothing that seems to make any great leap forward in either mobility or pain (fortunately for the latter).
 Yet.
 But, of course, it’s still very early days.
 It’s difficult to be patient or optimistic when every little thing is still a struggle.
-I’m sure Susan’s patience wears thin during the day when I have to ask for things to be brought, picked up, removed, moved further, … click below for more ↓
+I’m sure Susan’s patience wears thin during the day when I have to ask for things to be brought, picked up, removed, moved further, moved closer… yeah, yeah, I’m whining again.
+I should concentrate more on the accomplishments so … click below for more ↓

 Knee Surgery: 8